omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # spelling mistake on remove_coach_or_athlete
 - for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

-## 7/25/19
+## 7/26/19
-(uploaded at home)
+(uploaded at work)
-- models.py (migrations)
+- models.py (no migrations)
-- admin.py
+- urls.py
 - views.py
 - forms.py
+- base_generic.css
+- user_page.css
+- create_workout.css
-- utils.py
+- create_workout.js
-- create_result.html
+- user_page.js
 - create_workout.html
+- edit_schedule.html
+- edit_schedule_for_multiple_athletes.html
+- interim_created_workout.html
+- interim_created_workout_for_multiple_athletes.html
+- schedule_instance.html
+- schedule_instance_for_multiple_athletes.html
 - user_page.html
 - workoutinstance_detail.html

-## functionality completed on 7/25/19
+## functionality completed on 7/26/19
-- added strength workouts and exercises to admin page
-- fixed calendar issue if strengthworkout was deleted
+- fixed issue with edit_schedule_for_multiple_athletes not going to correct url.
-- create result for strength workouts now puts a result input field under each exercise description.
+- added always visible scrollbar to all pages so there is no jarring center movement back and forth
+- fixed dropdowncontainerworkoutbuttons always having a shadow even when not displayed
+- fixed issue of create cardio workout not creating exercises past the first one
-- fixed display of reps on multiple pages
+- changed cardio display on a lot of templates
-- changed edit instance to edit comments for strength workout
-- fixed:currently an athlete can see if a workout is scheduled for another date even if that workout is hidden for that date.
-  - in the delete/edit schedule views for date choices.
-  - made an if statement saying if date < date to unhide, show it in list
-  - athletes can still find out if a workout is hidden if they previously have the workout and go and schedule it for a future date past the current hidden date.
-It will then show on the calendar as being hidden and they will know that workout is scheduled
-    - don't plan on doing anything to address this
-- added cardioworkout and exercise models and most accompanying views
-- add cardio stuff to admin
-- add distance units to cardio exercise model and views/templates/forms
-- added cardio workouts to user_page, workoutinstance_detail, utils
-  - createcardioresultform, editcardioinstanceform

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.